remiomosowon/pyeasyga/docs/index.rst

 pyeasyga
 ==================================================

-*A simple and easy-to-use Genetic Algorithm implementation library in Python*
+*A simple and easy-to-use implementation of a Genetic Algorithm library in Python*

 **Contents:**